-We supply our bread to selected Harris Farm Markets, Woolworths Metro stores, Romeo’s IGA group and independent grocers.
+We supply our bread to selected Harris Farm Markets, Woolworths Metro stores and independent grocers.

-We often are asked why our bread is on the expensive side?
+Occasionally, we are asked why our bread is on the expensive side.

 “A lot of less expensive gluten-free breads are delivered frozen, flushed out with nitrogen and full of shelf-stabilisers to keep them moist for longer.
 But we want people to be able to enjoy their bread fresh and we don’t want to use artificial ingredients.
 Instead we use premium, more expensive all-natural ingredients such as teff flour and psyllium to retain moisture.
 But even though our bread stays moist for up to three days, it can’t compete with the supermarket breads that have a much longer shelf-life, so there’s more wastage, which makes it more expensive.